March 5-8, 2021

 The following day we met up to pick up some chickens we ordered and started to make our way to the camping spot we found.

-Sleeping one night in the jungle was a really cool experience!
+Doing a jungle sleepover on Dominica one night was a really cool experience!
 It was really cozy sitting by the fire during the evening and listen to all the sounds.
 We also saw some really cool phosphorescent lights in the ground close to the fire, quite an Avatar experience!

 We woke up in the morning, made a simple breakfast and cleaned after us and headed back to our boats, just to leave them a few days later to stay in the mountains in southern Dominica for a couple of days.
 But more on that in next post.